Neuroimmunology-UiO/gather/README.md

 ### Conda-based Installation (Alternative to Singularity)

-If you prefer a local development environment or wish to integrate **GATHeR** into an existing Conda workflow, you can install it via Conda (Tested on Ubuntu 24.04.1).
+If you prefer a local setup or want to integrate GATHeR into an existing Conda workflow, you can install it via Conda.
+Installation (tested on Ubuntu 24.04.1 with an Intel Core i5-1345U, 12 cores, and 16 GB RAM) took about 30 minutes.
 We recommend creating a dedicated environment to avoid dependency conflicts:

 ```bash
 conda create -n gather-env -c bioconda gather